parasd086/Devops-SRE-Practice/Docker-and-Kubernetes-Deep-Dive/Project-1-Containerize-Simple-ExpressJs-Web-Server/README.md

-# Containerize Tiny Node.js Web Server
+# Containerize Tiny ExpressJs Web Server

-This project serves as a hands-on guide for learning the basics of Docker by creating a simple Node.js application, containerizing it, and accessing it through a browser on your local machine. 🚀
+This project serves as a hands-on guide for learning the basics of Docker by creating a simple ExpressJs application, containerizing it, and accessing it through a browser on your local machine. 🚀

 ## Getting Started